kloimhardt/bb-web/README.md

 # bb-web
-Using the Clojure interpreter Babashka for scripting a Web-GUI.
+Using Babashka for scripting a Web-GUI.

-## Run project
+## Description

-This small client-server demo is written in Clojure.
-The main feature is that no Clojure installation is needed.
-Nevertheless you can live code the Web-GUI yourself.
+This small "Dynamic Web Page" demo is written in Clojure.
+You can live code a Web-GUI yourself.
+The main feature is that no Java+Clojurescript installation is needed to begin with.
+The only prerequisite is Babashka, a single executable file.

+## Getting Started
-Make sure you have a version of [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556) on your computer, it is just a single executable file with the two letter name `bb`.
-Clone or download this repository.
-Open a console window and change into your `bb-web` directory via the  `cd` command.
+Download [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556), a file with the two letter name `bb`.

+Then, clone or download this repository via Github's `Code` button above, thereby creating a `bb-web` directory.
+Open a command prompt (on MS-Windows(TM) via Start->Run->cmd, on Mac via Applications->Utilities->Terminal) and make `bb-web` the current directory using the `cd` command.
 Then type:

     bb server.clj

- If you see the `Could not find: org.httpkit.server` error in your console, your local Babashka does not support http-kit.
-Again, get one that does and copy `bb` into the `bb-web` directory.
-The latter also helps when you see `command not found`.
+ If you see the `Could not find: org.httpkit.server` error, your local Babashka does not support http-kit.
+Again, download one that does and copy `bb` into the `bb-web` directory.
+The latter also solves an eventual `command not found` error.

 If everything works as expected, your web-browser will open and show some buttons.
 Try them out and see Babashka in action on the client side.

 To code your own ideas, edit the file `client.cljs`.
 Maybe change the text that is displayed on top of the web-page.
 Press `hot reload` and see the changes (or a nice error message if a sytax error should occur).
 Also press the browser reload button and notice, as opposed to `hot reload`, the resetting of the displayed number.

 You can also edit the file `server.clj`.
 Maybe change the server greeting text.
-To see the effect, stop the server in the console by pressing `Ctrl+C` and restart with `bb server.clj`.
+To see the effect, stop the server pressing `Ctrl+C` and restarting with the familiar `bb server.clj`.

 Further down, you will learn how to run other client code examples.